JSpeedie/G2ME-legacy/README.md

 Julian vs John = 4-0-0
 ```

-### The 't' flag

-Takes no arguments.
-After running all flags, outputs a line to
-`stdout` stating how long running all the flags took in seconds.

 ### The 'v' flag

 Takes no arguments.
 Modifies the output of some option flags (like